lerna-lite/lerna-lite/packages/version/README.md

 ```

 ##### without flag
-without the flag it will only update the first package it finds, that is `dependencies` in this case, so peer deps would never be updateed
+without the flag it will only update the first package it finds, that is `dependencies` in this case, so peer deps would never be updated
 ```sh
 {
   "name": "B",